What is a Clever Logger Notification Group?

 One of the most common reasons for having multiple notification groups has to do with multiple departments, wards, or stores.

 NOTE: Clever Logger also supports multiple sites that allow you to restrict who can see what.
-For more information on sites, click the button below.
+For more information on sites, click the link below.

 Another reason is if you have split responsibilities.
 For example, responding to temperature alarms could be the responsibility of the staff, but replacing the batteries could be the maintenance team’s responsibility.